hannakr/catalog/README.md

 There is [a ticket open](http://github.com/steamclock/catalog/issues/2) in Issues to consolidate the location and contents of the initial configurations into a single place.

 6. Run `db-migrate up` until the service tells you there is nothing to do.

+7. Use the htpasswd utility to create a username and password for the admin user.
+Save it in a file called htpasswd in the Web App directory

+8. Create a folder called projects and projects/thumbnails inside the Web App/public/images folder

-7. Run `'node app' and navigate to 'localhost:3000' and you should be good to go.
+9. Run `'node app' and navigate to 'localhost:3000' and you should be good to go.

 ## Setting up and Building the iOS app
 ---